Back Arthritis Treatment

 You can’t move like you used to.
-The pain in your back went from uncomfortable to debilitating.
+The pain in your back has gone from uncomfortable to debilitating.

-Or maybe you are frustrated by tingling and numbness in your arms or legs.
-You wish there was something you could do about it.
+Or maybe you are frustrated by tingling and numbness in your arms and legs.
+You keep wishing there was something you could do about it.

-And getting up every morning shouldn’t be this hard.
-You are tired of having a stiff back keep you from doing the things you love.
+Getting up every morning shouldn’t be this hard.
+Tired of your stiff back keeping you from doing the things you love?